'Edinson is ready' - Why Cavani is set to start for Man Utd against PSG despite FA investigation into racially insensitive post | Goal.com

 One point will be enough to send United through to the knockout round while three would secure top spot with a game to spare, something many thought impossible when the group stage draw took place in September.

-Cavani has only had a bit part to play so far in the Champions League but with two crucial games on the horizon and the knockout stages within touching distance, the Uruguayan still has the opportunity to make a massive impact in this season’s group stage.
+Cavani has only had a bit-part role to play so far in the Champions League but with two crucial games on the horizon and the knockout stages within touching distance, the 33-year-old still has the opportunity to make a massive impact in this season’s group stage.

 How big of an impact could depend on Solskjaer, and how he opts to use the striker.